Skip to main content

 Funny story.
 For as far back as I can remember people have made jokes about me writing the music for Star Wars.
 Occasionally people mix it up and say Harry Potter or Jurassic Park.
 But a few months ago I went through a Dunkin’ Donuts drive-through to pick up an order.
 The app only puts part of my name on the order sheet — “JOHN W” or some nonsense.
 The guy at the window says “hey, what’s your name again?”

 “John Williams,” I say, and think here it comes again.
-He laughs and says says “I was hoping it was John Wick!”
+He laughs and says “I was hoping it was John Wick!”

 It’s always nice to hear a new one.